Hyde Observatory

 Can I bring a group to Hyde on a Saturday night?
 Do I need to schedule it in advance?

 For small groups of a few people, it’s not necessary to schedule.
-However if you want to reserve for a larger group, please see our website for more information.
-Groups must be scheduled at least two weeks in advance through Lincoln Parks & Recreation.
+However, if you want to reserve for a larger group, please see our website for more information.

-Visit http://www.hydeobservatory.info/ for a virtual tour, astronomy resources
+Visit http://www.hydeobservatory.info/ for a virtual tour, astronomy resources, and a program schedule.

 For more information about volunteering at the observatory: Hyde Observatory Volunteer Opportunities.